x86txt/portfolio/proposals/cyware/README.md

 2. Microsoft Hyper-V
 3. Linux KVM

 The instructions for deploying a container and/or OVA into these environments does not change frequently, so the maintenance and upkeep burden on Cyware staff would be extremely low.
-As we gain knowledge and expertise and learn what documentation tactics are successful, we can expand the number of on-prem and cloud environments if there is a need.
+As we gain knowledge, expertise, and learn what documentations are successful, we can expand the number of on-prem and cloud environments, if we find there is a need.

 ### <img src="./assets/grafana.svg?sanitize=true"> Observability